nrdxp/nrd.sh/content/blog/closed-openness.md

 As 2025 unfolds with unprecedented global instability, the battle for open source's soul might seem insignificant.
 Yet the principles we're fighting for — freedom of thought, genuine collaboration, merit-based development — matter now more than ever.
 In a world where AI threatens to centralize power and corporate interests steadily erode developer independence, maintaining truly open spaces for innovation isn't just idealistic — it's essential for our collective future.

 What we're witnessing isn't just another tech industry trend.
-It's a coordinated effort to replace merit-based governance with political control, systematically dismantling the mentorship culture that built our community.
+It's almost certainly a coordinated effort to replace merit-based governance with political control, systematically dismantling the mentorship culture that built our community.
 The pattern is clear: corporate capture follows a predictable path, using governance changes and political pressure to silence technical voices.
 Each silenced voice, each compromised project, brings us closer to a tipping point from which recovery becomes increasingly difficult.

 The solution won't come from grand manifestos or corporate initiatives.
 It will come from individuals willing to stand firm, to mentor rather than dictate, to build rather than control.
 Whether through contributing to projects like Ekala, maintaining independent open source efforts, or simply speaking up when governance goes astray, each of us has more power than we realize.
-Every small act of resistance matters — every time we choose merit over politics, every time we help another developer grow.
+Every small act of resistance matters — every time we choose merit over politics, every time we help another developer grow, not just in skill, but in understanding.

 **The time for comfortable silence has passed.** If you value the principles that made open source revolutionary — if you believe in the power of shared knowledge and genuine collaboration — then stand up.
 Mentor someone.
 Build something real.
 The tools of resistance are in your hands.